 Hey everyone!
 Thanks for checking out the website.
-I started this website about 9 years ago and this is the first major overhaul since the beginning.
-I'm hoping you enjoy it and benefit from the information.
+I started this website in early 2004 and I'm hoping you enjoy it and benefit from the information I've gathered.
 If you have any comments or would like to send me a picture of your bike you can shoot me an email.
 By 2007 I was getting so many emails wanting to talk about these great bikes that I started a discussion group on Google Groups called Nighthawk Lovers.
 Today the group has over 1,500 members and they are a terrific group with a real heart to help others.
 Come join us!!
-For comments about the website or any other contact you can reach me by subscribing to the group.
+For comments about the website or any other contact you can reach me here.
 God bless! —Paul

 History of Honda: It started with a dream...

 Soichiro Honda's saga qualifies for the rags-to-riches hall of fame.
 He had a dream and by literally building dreams, created the world's most successful motorcycling manufacturing venture.
 His story and the chapter assigned his largest distributor, American Honda, trigger memories of times when the American Dream contained more far-sighted substance and less short-term sizzle.

 Honda Motor Company, Ltd. in Japan and American Honda Motor Company, Inc. have succeeded at blending eastern and western attitudes and behavior to build a unique success story that began 50 years ago in Japan and 11 years later in the United States.